Subject-Verb Agreement Worksheet For Class 10

 Answers

-1. Smoking cigarettes is injurious to health.
-(Here the subject is the gerund smoking; gerunds are treated as singular.)
+1. is (Here the subject is the gerund smoking; gerunds are treated as singular.)

-3. Collecting stamps is his hobby.
-(Here the subject is the ing form collecting.)
+3. is (Here the subject is the ing form collecting.)

-6. The headmaster as well as the teachers was present at the meeting.
-(When we connect two nouns with as well as, the verb agrees with the former noun.)
+6. was (When we connect two nouns with as well as, the verb agrees with the former noun.)

-7. He along with his friends is holidaying in Morocco.
-(When we connect two nouns with ‘along with’, the verb agrees with the former noun.)
+7. is (When we connect two nouns with ‘along with’, the verb agrees with the former noun.)

-10. Rohan and Sania are cousins.
-(When we connect two singular nouns with and, the verb is plural.)
+10. are (When we connect two singular nouns with and, the verb is plural.)

-11. Neither ghee nor butter agrees with me.
-(When you connect two singular nouns with neither/nor, the verb is singular.)
+11. agrees (When you connect two singular nouns with neither/nor, the verb is singular.)

 Fill in the blanks with a verb form that agrees with the subject.